Arghya-Sengupta/Major-Project/README.md

-# Estimating Food Calories for Multiple-dish Food Photos using YOLOv5
+# Food Item Detection and Calorie Estimation using YOLOv5
 YOLO (You Only Look Once) is an object detection algorithm that divides images into a grid system.
 Each cell in the grid is responsible for detecting objects within itself.
 YOLO is one of the most famous object detection algorithms due to its speed and accuracy.
 [Glenn Jocher](https://www.linkedin.com/in/glenn-jocher) introduced YOLOv5 using the Pytorch framework.
 We have referred to the [YOLOv5 documentation](https://docs.ultralytics.com) for training and testing.
 Other resources can be found below:-

 - [Google Colab](https://colab.research.google.com/github/Arghya-Sengupta/Project/blob/main/YOLOv5.ipynb#scrollTo=HqHDViXe4u6s)